corda/corda-docs/content/en/docs/corda-enterprise/4.5/tokens-sdk/introduction.md

 ---
 # The Token SDK

-The Token SDK provides you with the fastest and easiest way to create tokens that represent assets on your network.
-With it, you can define token types, and add functionality to CorDapps so they can **issue**, **move**, and **redeem** your tokens on a ledger.
+The Token SDK provides you with the fastest and easiest way to create tokens that represent any kind of asset on your network.
+This asset can be anything you want it to be - conceptual, physical, valuable or not.
+You can create a token to represent something outside of the network, or something that only exists on the ledger - like a Corda-native digital currency.

+With the SDK, you can define your token and its attributes, then add functionality to a CorDapp so the token can be **issued**, **moved**, and **redeemed** on a ledger.

+## Upgrade from v 1.1 to 1.2

+If you have developed a CorDapp that uses the Tokens SDK V1.1, you can upgrade to 1.2:

+1. Change the V number (version number) in your CorDapp's relevant Gradle file from 1.1 to 1.2.

+2. Remove all references to `selection` and `money` JARS.
+The functions of these JARS has been moved into `workflows` in V1.2.

+3. Recompile your CorDapp.

+4. Communicate the change to parties consuming your CorDapp accordingly, along with your recommended steps for upgrading.

 ## What's in the Token SDK